rubenwardy/minetest_modding_book/_en/players/sfinv.md

 create the player's inventory [formspec](formspecs.html).
 SFINV comes with an API that allows you to add and otherwise manage the pages shown.

-Whilst SFINV by default shows pages as tabs, pages are called "pages" as it's entirely possible that a mod or game decides to show them in some other format instead.
+Whilst SFINV by default shows pages as tabs, pages are called pages because it is entirely possible that a mod or game decides to show them in some other format instead.
-For example, multiple pages could be shown on one view.
+For example, multiple pages could be shown in one formspec.

 * [Registering a Page](#registering-a-page)
 * [Receiving events](#receiving-events)